 Nonetheless, whilst electric power appears to be emerging as the dominant technology it will not necessarily be appropriate for all modes of transport.
-For example, large vehicles like buses and HGVs could have difficulty in carrying batteries large enough to power them suggesting decarbonisation of these modes may require alternative fuels such as green hydrogen.
-The use of hydrogen as an alternative fuel source in cars and other vehicles is in continous development and could produce greater benefits than electric vehicles.
+For example, large vehicles like buses and HGVs could have difficulty in carrying batteries large enough to power.
+Although technology continues to advance and improve in this field it is suggested that decarbonisation of these modes may require alternative fuels such as green hydrogen.
+The use of hydrogen as an alternative fuel source in cars and other vehicles is in continuous development and could produce greater benefits than electric vehicles.
 Therefore, if the capabilities of the hygrogen surpass those of electricity, policies and infrastructure will adapt accordingly to hydrogen to ensure the continued shift to net zero.
 Similar to EVs there are a range of issues around the provision of the necessary supporting infrastructure for these alternative fuels and there may be a need for public sector investment or partnerships to ensure that suitable alternative fuels are available for commercial vehicles, and buses along with the network of fuelling infrastructure they need.

-- a) The RTS seeks the implementation of measures which facilitate the decarbonisation of the vehicle fleet including cars, buses, vans, trains, ships and aircraft in line with national requirements - b) The RTS recognises the risks associated with lower car running costs and supports measures (subject to equality impacts) to prevent renewed growth in private car travel, and to encourage the use of alternative modes in line with the NTS 2 sustainable travel hierarchy and national car kilometre reduction targets - c) SEStran supports suitable taxation measures for ICEs, EVs and other alternative fuelled vehicles that ensure their usage is managed in line with the NTS 2's Sustainable Travel Hierarchy and 'polluter pays' principles

-- d) The RTS seeks the roll out of EV charging infrastructure for all to support decarbonisation of car-based travel and support development in areas which may be commercially unviable for private sector investment - e) The RTS seeks to implement infrastructure (including covered parking at residential and employment facilities) which supports the wider uptake of e-bikes and e-cargo bikes
+- a) The RTS seeks the implementation of measures which facilitate the decarbonisation of the vehicle fleet including cars, buses, vans, trains, ships and aircraft in line with national requirements - b) The RTS recognises the risks associated with lower car running costs and supports measures (subject to equality impacts) to prevent renewed growth in private car travel, and to encourage the use of alternative modes in line with the NTS 2 sustainable travel hierarchy and national car kilometre reduction targets - c) SEStran supports suitable taxation measures for ICEs, EVs and other alternative fuelled vehicles that ensure their usage is managed in line with the NTS 2's Sustainable Travel Hierarchy and which also accord with the 'polluter pays' principles - d) The RTS seeks the roll out of EV charging infrastructure for all to support decarbonisation of car-based travel and support development in areas which may be commercially unviable for private sector investment - e) The RTS seeks to implement infrastructure (including covered parking at residential and employment facilities) which supports the wider uptake of e-bikes and e-cargo bikes